 Activities with lateral (side-to-side) movements and sudden changes in direction- avoid exercises that require sudden changes in direction and exercises with lateral movements.
 Choose activities that involve less intensity that will keep you active while encouraging a healthy recovery.
-Uneven terrain can have the same effect, stick to flat surface and avoid walking on pitches (graded roads. sloped roofs) and trails.
+Uneven terrain can have the same effect, stick to flat surface and avoid walking on pitches (graded roads. sloped roofs) and trails, until pain has improved.

 Biomechanics/ Foot Structure- Individuals with high arches have a tendency to excessively load the peroneal tendons.
 A custom-made foot orthotic can reduce the stress placed on the peroneal tendons.
 In the opposite effect flatfeet can cause impingement the peroneal tendons.
 Orthotic support can help to provide a better base of support and increase ankle control minimizing overuse.
 An ankle brace can also be effective to control ankle instability and well as physiotherapy.

 Tight Calves- Stretch out your calf muscles.
 Tight calves can cause a more rapid transfer of stress onto the midfoot, increasing the demand onto the peroneal tendons.
 If your calves are tight stretching out your calf muscles can help alleviate excess stress placed on the peroneal tendons.
 Do this by holding a standing calf stretch against a wall, both with a straight knee and a bent knee, for 3 x 30-seconds each, twice a day.